Duke TeachHouse

 • Abby Wood named the Riverside High School Beginning Teacher of the Year

-• Myriama Smith-Traore will present at the 2024 American Educational Research Association Annual Meeting
+• Myriama Smith-Traore presented at the 2024 American Educational Research Association Annual Meeting

 • Duke TeachHouse featured as the Duke Board of Trustees' Mission Moment (December 2023)